you do something you’re passionate about

 A mentor will encourage and help a mentee to think through issues and assist them to come to their own solutions and conclusions.
-The scheme has a 21-strong team of experienced mentors, most of whom have held senior roles within their chosen field.
+The scheme has an extensive team of experienced mentors, most of whom have held senior roles within their chosen field.

-Charity mentors offers short-term strategic support usually between a three and six-month term.
+Charity mentors offers short-term strategic support usually between a three and four-month term.
 It costs nothing other than a commitment and energy levels from the mentee.

 Here’s some areas where mentors have helped previously

 - assisting with job descriptions